-All M.A. students are required to take Modern Logic I (PHI 5135).
-(IDS 3358 or an equivalent course in symbolic logic is a prerequisite.)
-Modern Logic I does not count toward the letter-graded seminar requirement (see 3.2 F & G, and 4.3 B).
+Modern Logic I (or any other formal methods course taken to satisfy this requirement) does not count toward the letter-graded seminar requirement (see 3.2 F & G, and 4.3 B).

 C. Required proseminars

 I. PHI 6935 (I), Proseminar in Value Theory (Ethics, or Social or Political Philosophy)